MetaSUB/metasub_utils/README.rst

 - Metagenscope is a set of utilites to upload data to metagenscope_
 - Wasabi uploads and downloads data from Wasabi Hot Storage, an S3 clone
 - Zurich uploads and downloads data from the Zurich MetaSUB SFTP server
+- Packet Parser contains utilities to parse the MetaSUB data packet.

 Installation